roman-milk/roman-milk.github.io/vanessas-dissonance.md

  Sweat covered her body when she approached the next table.
 He had to take her offer!
 Not by any stretch of imagination did she know what she would do otherwise..

  A blond guy was sitting at the table.
 With his biker rags, his long greasy ponytail and beard, he looked like a brute member of a motorcycle gang.
 But right now, Vanessa didn't care.
 The only thing important was to win him over.
 She needed his admiration.
-Report_Story #3